-The Government has a Gigabit Broadband Voucher Scheme to help connect rural homes and businesses to a gigabit-capable broadband connection.
+The Government’s UK Gigabit Voucher Scheme can help rural communities to get access to a gigabit-capable broadband connection.

-Shropshire Council has made up to £1 million of additional funding available to ‘top-up’ the Gigabit Broadband Voucher Scheme in partnership with the Department for Digital, Culture, Media & Sport (DCMS).
+Shropshire Council has made up to £1m of additional funding available to ‘top-up’ the UK Gigabit Voucher Scheme in partnership with the Department for Digital, Culture, Media & Sport (DCMS).

 The purpose of this strategic investment is to support those premises currently not included in any Connecting Shropshire contract.

 You don’t need to apply separately for the top-up funding.
-If your home or business is eligible, you will receive funding for the Shropshire Top-up at the same time as the Gigabit Broadband Voucher Scheme funding, through a registered supplier.
-In all cases, the Gigabit Broadband Voucher Scheme funding will be allocated before top-up funding is applied.
+If your home or business is eligible, you will receive funding for the Shropshire Top-up at the same time as the UK Gigabit Voucher Scheme funding, through a registered supplier.
+In all cases, the national UK Gigabit Voucher Scheme funding will be allocated before top-up funding is applied.

-The Top-up Scheme will be distributed on a first come, first served basis until the end of March 2021 when the scheme will close to new applications.
+The £1m Shropshire Top-up funding will be distributed on a first come, first served basis.

 How does the Voucher Scheme work?